Looking to buy a new snowboard?

 A shape that is becoming increasingly popular.
 Whereas the other shapes are usually twin or allmost twin boards (snowboards that are symmetrical or almost symmetrical) this is a shape with a clear riding direction or a directional board.
 These boards are made for snowboarding in 1 direction.

-Not useful I hear you think but ask yourself how often you use your other leg for snowboard?
+Not useful I hear you think but ask yourself how often do you ride switch?
 It is not that it is not possible with these types of snowboards, but rather that they are designed with 1 riding direction in mind.
-You can usually see this shape on snowboards that are especially designed for the slopes and off-piste.
+You can usually see this shape on snowboards that are especially designed for the slopes and off-piste which is the riding stle of most people.
+Twin shapes are truly designed for park riding and is a real disadvantage on the slopes and in the powder.

 This combination is perfect for all-mountain freestyle snowboarders.
 Snowboarders who no longer dive into the fun park all day but mainly make trips on the piste and want to dive into the powder when a good load has fallen.
 A lot is also played with this shape.
 They sometimes have a rocker or a mild camber at the nose and a camber from the tail to the middle of your board.
 Or a camber that runs from your tail to your front binding with a small rocker in the nose.